rcos/rcos-handbook/docs/resources/README.md

 There are plenty more frameworks out there.
 Do a little digging and you can find the perfect one for your project!

+## Cloud Platforms

+Keep in mind most if not all of these platforms require some form of payment for full access to all features.

+### Amazon Web Services

+[Amazon Web Services](https://aws.amazon.com/) - A cloud computing platform that provides a wide range of services and tools for businesses and individuals to build and manage scalable, reliable, and secure applications and infrastructure in the cloud.

+[Learn AWS](https://aws.amazon.com/training/) - Learn AWS from the source.

+### Google Cloud Platform

+[Google Cloud Platform](https://cloud.google.com/) - A cloud platform that provides a broad set of infrastructure and platform services, including computing, storage, networking, data analytics, and machine learning, built on Google's robust and reliable infrastructure.

+[Learn GCP](https://cloud.google.com/learn/training) - Learn Google Cloud from the source.

+### Firebase

+[Firebase](https://firebase.google.com/) - A mobile and web application development platform that provides developers with a suite of tools and services to build, test, and deploy apps quickly and easily, including real-time databases, user authentication, hosting, and more.

+[Learn Firebase](https://firebase.google.com/community/learn) - Learn Firebase from the source.

+### Microsoft Azure

+[Microsoft Azure](https://azure.microsoft.com/en-us) - A cloud platform with a wide range of services, including compute, storage, networking, analytics, and artificial intelligence, that integrates seamlessly with Microsoft products and services.

+[Learn Microsoft Azure](https://learn.microsoft.com/en-us/training/azure/) - Learn Azure from the source.

+### IBM Cloud

+[IBM Cloud](https://www.ibm.com/cloud) - A cloud platform that offers a range of infrastructure and platform services, including compute, storage, networking, analytics, and artificial intelligence, with a strong focus on security, compliance, and enterprise-level customers.

+[Learn IBM Cloud](https://www.ibm.com/training/cloud) - Learn IBM cloud from the source.

+### Oracle Cloud Infastructure

+[Oracle Cloud](https://www.oracle.com/cloud/) - A cloud platform that provides a broad range of infrastructure and platform services, including compute, storage, networking, database, analytics, and artificial intelligence, with a focus on security, performance, and compliance for enterprise-level customers.

+[Learn OCI](https://education.oracle.com/learn/oracle-cloud-infrastructure/pPillar_640) - Learn OCI from the source

+### Digital Ocean

+[Digital Ocean](https://www.digitalocean.com/) - A cloud platform that provides simple and affordable cloud computing for developers and small businesses, with a focus on easy-to-use infrastructure services and a strong community of users and contributors.

+[Learn Digital Ocean](https://www.digitalocean.com/community/tutorials) - Learn Digital Ocean from the source.

 ## IDEs and Code Editors

 Help, I can't exit Vim!